sf-wdi-22-23/modules-23/w03-intro-backend-with-express/d4-weekend-lab/work-plan.md

     - require your model from the other file
     - add your model to `index.js`'s `module.exports`

 1. Optional: Create a `seed.js` file.
-Move the seed data array from your client-side javascript code into the seed.js file.
+Move the seed data array from your client-side JavaScript code into the seed.js file.
 The seed.js file should remove all posts from the database, then create all the posts from your seed data again.
 It will need to require your models: `var db = require("./models")`.

 1. This seems like a great time for a commit.